ivario123/RnR/README.md

 Data structures:

-- `ast`, the internal representation of the parse tree, also used for semantic analysis and natural interpretation.
+- `ast.rs`, the internal representation of the parse tree, also used for semantic analysis and natural interpretation.
 (Notice, a realistic compiler typically use a large number of internal representations, AST -> HIR -> MIR -> ..., but we keep it simple here.)

-- `ast_traits`, functionality to display the AST in readable form.
+- `ast_traits.rs`, functionality to display the AST in readable form.

-- `parse`, the parser.
+- `parse.rs`, the parser.

 API:s:

-- `error`, the definition of the error type.
+- `error.rs`, the definition of the error type.

-- `common`, common API for processing the AST.
+- `common.rs`, common API for processing the AST.

-- `env`, a generic stacked environment for interpretation and semantic analysis.
+- `env.rs`, a generic stacked environment for interpretation and semantic analysis.

 Analysis:

-- `type_check`, the type checker.
+- `type_check.rs`, the type checker.

-- `bc`, the optional borrow checker.
+- `bc.rs`, the optional borrow checker.

 Interpretation:

-- `vm`, an AST level interpreter for the natural semantics.
+- `vm.rs`, an AST level interpreter for the natural semantics.

 CLI:

-- `main`, provides a simple command line interface.
+- `main.rs`, provides a simple command line interface.

 Documentation:

-- `README`, this file.
+- `README.md`, this file.

-- `ebnf`, the EBNF grammar for RNR.
+- `ebnf.md`, the EBNF grammar for RNR.

-- `type_rules`, formalization of type rules for RNR.
+- `type_rules.md`, formalization of type rules for RNR.

-- `sos`, formalization of semantics for RNR.
+- `sos.md`, formalization of semantics for RNR.

-- `CHANGELOG`, tracking of project status.
+- `CHANGELOG.md`, tracking of project status.

 ---